yinpinglai/lcs_the_phone_book_application/README.md

 ![Screenshot 2021-10-17 at 3.15.07 PM.png](./tmp/images/Screenshot_2021-10-17_at_3.15.07_PM.png)

-Figure 4.0.1 The class diagram of the PBA
+*Figure 4.0.1 - The class diagram of the PBA*

 Figure 4.0.1 illustrates the relationship between each class in the PBA.
 There have three core classes in the PBA.
 The Contact Trie class is the definition of the Contact Trie Tree.
 It carries out operations of managing leaf nodes, searching leaf nodes, and sorting leaf nodes in its tree structure.
 The Contact Node class is the definition of the trie tree node.
 It contains the character and contact list in its state.
 The Contact class is the definition of the contact.
 It contains the contact person's information, such as name and phone number.